-But it’s key to understand that while stocks are more volatile and you may not always feel comfortable owning them, they are also one of the best ways to grow your wealth over time, especially in an era of low interest rates and low bond yields.
+But it’s key to understand that while stocks are more volatile and you may not always feel comfortable owning them, they are also one of the best ways to grow your wealth over time, even with rising interest rates and historically high bond yields.

 “If they are not invested to grow enough to meet long-term needs, it is too conservative,” says Trujillo.
 “The key is to look at longer periods of time, two or three years or more, to see trends, not just one or two months.”